saumyashree005-lab/EXP6-CONDITIONAL-STATEMENTS/README.md

 - Stop

 - Algorithm 7 : Gross Salary Calculator

 - Start

--Input basic salary
+- Input basic salary

-If basic = 10000
+- If basic = 10000
 → HRA = 20% of basic
 → DA = 80% of basic

-Else if basic = 20000
+- Else if basic = 20000
 → HRA = 25% of basic
 → DA = 20% of basic

-Otherwise
+- Otherwise
 → HRA = 30% of basic
 → DA = 95% of basic

-Compute gross salary = basic + HRA + DA
+- Compute gross salary = basic + HRA + DA

-Display basic salary and gross salary
+- Display basic salary and gross salary

-Stop
+- Stop

-Algorithm 8 : Income tax calculator
+- Algorithm 8 : Income tax calculator

-Start
+- Start

-Input annual income
+- Input annual income

-If income ≤ 2,50,000 → tax = 0
+- If income ≤ 2,50,000 → tax = 0

-Else if income ≤ 5,00,000
+- else if income ≤ 5,00,000
 → tax = 5% of (income − 2,50,000)

-Else if income ≤ 10,00,000
+- Else if income ≤ 10,00,000
 → tax = tax on previous slab + 20% of remaining income

-Else
+- Else
 → tax on previous slabs + 30% of remaining income

-Display tax amount
+- Display tax amount

-Stop
+- Stop

 CONCLUSION
 These programs illustrate the effective use of conditional statements in Python for solving real-life problems.